Assassination of Henri I, Duke of Guise: Parlement

-The Seize denounced the Parlement of Paris as overly sympathetic to the hated Henri.
-Indeed, judges such as De Thou and Pasquier were sympathetic to the assassinations and arrests, and had formulated apologia for their actions, though they stopped short of a formal endorsement.
-The Seize went further however, accusing the body of plotting to hand over the capital to Navarre.
-Royalist inclined judges were purged, and the body became entirely ligueur.
-Now imprisoned in the Bastille, the notion of trading the royalist judges to the king for the release of the ligueur deputies who were held at Blois was floated.
+The Seize denounced the Parlement of Paris as overly sympathetic to the hated Henry.
+Indeed, judges such as Jacques Auguste de Thou and Étienne Pasquier were sympathetic to the assassinations and arrests, and had formulated apologia for their actions, though they stopped short of a formal endorsement.
+The Seize went further however, accusing the body of plotting to hand over the capital to Henry of Navarre.
+Royalist inclined judges were purged, and the body became entirely League composed.
+Now imprisoned in the Bastille, the notion of trading the royalist judges to the King for the release of the League deputies who were held at Blois was floated.
 With Mayenne's arrival in the capital in March, many of the royalist Parlementaires were released.
-They flocked to the king in his makeshift capital at Tours where Henri had established an alternative Parlement for the loyalist deputies.
+They flocked to the King in his makeshift capital at Tours where Henri had established an alternative Parlement for the loyalist deputies.